rhubarbwu/Game-of-Life/README.md

 An implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in C++ (or CUDA) for the terminal and the C graphics library.

+### Configuration

+There are five color stages for cells: alive, dead, and three dying stages in between.
+They're configured in `colours.h`.

 ## Building

 Install the following dependencies: